AfriyiePhilipAtta/Crop_Yield_Prediction_Python_ML/README.md

 The project includes several visual and statistical analyses:
 - Boxplots showing yield distribution per crop
 - Heatmaps comparing crop yield across regions
-- Bar charts showing the effect of soil type, fertilizer and irrigation on yield
+- Bar charts showing the effect of soil type, weather, fertilizer and irrigation on yield
-- Weather–yield relationship summaries
 - Ranking crops based on rainfall, temperature, and average yield

 These insights assist in understanding how production factors influence yield variability.